Asteroid Software

 CWAstEph Asteroid App by Mark Pottenger

 While this is a stand-alone Asteroids Calculation app, Mark also has a CCRS Horoscope app that integrates with it.
-So, you have the choice of software for full astrology chart work, but you won’t need a chart calculation app to use this CWAstEph software.
-This is a big advantage.
+So, you have the choice of software for full astrology chart work, but you don’t need a chart calculation app to use this CWAstEph software.
+This gives you the advantage of choice.

-The CWAstEph Asteroid App is super easy to use, with very few fields to fill in (though, you’ll need to remember to change the birth time to its UT/GMT time as the input for the calculations), once you have it set up for your computer system.
+The CWAstEph Asteroid App is super easy to use, with a single page input and very few fields to fill in (though, you’ll need to remember to change the birth time/date to its UT/GMT time as the input for the calculations), once you have it set up for your computer system.
 So, it’s very quick to use!

-You have choices as to what kind of list you want to calculate (zodiac, alphabetical, etc) and a number of choices for which available sets of asteroids you want in the file.
+You have choices as to what kind of list you want to calculate (zodiac, alphabetical, and by degree sort) and a number of choices for which available sets of asteroids you want in the file, including the entire set of Named asteroids, which I recommend.
 You can also create your own asteroid sets with the bundled ASTNUM app.

 list in a Longitudinal (Zodiac) sort

-Back in the mid-1990s, I had started my asteroid research with Mark Pottenger’s CCRS Astrology program, buying sets of his asteroid files for that, to slowly build up my collection — it’s great to have the fullest set possible now via his CWAstEph Asteroid App alongside Astro Gold for my chart calculations on the Mac.
+Back in the mid-1990s, I had started my asteroid research with Mark Pottenger’s CCRS Astrology program, buying small sets of his asteroid files for that, to slowly build up my collection — it’s been great to have the fullest set possible now via his CWAstEph Asteroid App alongside Astro Gold for MacOS for my chart calculations on the Mac.

-The calculations on my Mac (including the zodiac sorting) are very fast, despite Windows being on a separate USB drive.
+The calculations on my Mac (including the Zodiac sorting) are very fast.
 Though, the speed will be determined by your computer’s processor capabilities.
 CWAstEph will run on earlier versions of Windows as well, on any Windows machine with enough Memory storage, RAM, and processing power (CPU).

 Sirius by Cosmic Patterns Software, Inc